Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: Admin1, Admin2, and Admin3 Box 2: Admin1.
 - [ ] Box 1: Admin1 and Admin2 only Box 2: Admin1, Admin2, and Admin3.

-### Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You have a hybrid configuration of Azure Active Directory (Azure AD).
-You have an Azure HDInsight cluster on a virtual network.
-You plan to allow users to authenticate to the cluster by using their on-premises Active Directory credentials.
-You need to configure the environment to support the planned authentication.
-Solution: You deploy an Azure AD Application Proxy.
-Does this meet the goal?

-- [ ] Yes.
-- [x] No.

 ### You need to ensure that the events in the NetworkSecurityGroupRuleCounter log of the VNET01-Subnet0-NSG network security group (NSG) are stored in the logs11597200 Azure Storage account for 30 days.
 To complete this task, sign in to the Azure portal

 - [ ] ...
 BRAK ODPOWIEDZI